rinward23/AstroEngine/README.md

   viewers are available from the menus, and a one-click issue report bundles an anonymised diagnostics snapshot for support.
-* **Bundled portal launcher.** CI publishes a PyInstaller build generated from `packaging/astroengine_portal.spec`.
-The executable ships the Streamlit `main_portal.py` experience with the Swiss ephemeris stub baked in and keeps user data under `%LOCALAPPDATA%/AstroEngine`.
+* **Bundled portal launcher.** CI publishes a PyInstaller build generated from `packaging/windows/astroengine.spec`.
+The executable ships the Streamlit `main_portal.py` experience inside the desktop shell with the Swiss ephemeris stub baked in and keeps user data under `%LOCALAPPDATA%/AstroEngine`.
+* **Ruleset parity.** The PyInstaller spec now copies every packaged ruleset, dataset, schema, and HTML asset so the desktop API uses the same data-backed modules as source installs—no functionality is lost in the Windows bundle.
 * **ChatGPT copilot.** The dockable copilot panel can tail logs, run diagnostics, summarise API errors, and explain endpoints.
 Provide an OpenAI API key and model in Settings to enable remote completions; otherwise the